boto/boto3/docs/source/guide/ec2-example-key-pairs.rst

 public and private keys are known as a key pair.

 In this example, Python code is used to perform several Amazon EC2 key pair management operations.
-The code uses the AWS SDK for Python to manage IAM access keys using these methods of :code:`boto3.client('ec2')` client class:
+The code uses the AWS SDK for Python to manage IAM access keys using these methods of the EC2 client class:

 * `describe_key_pairs <https://boto3.readthedocs.io/en/latest/reference/services/ec2.html#EC2.Client.describe_key_pairs>`_.